BobbyGerace/gym/README.md

 ### Getting Started

 Create a new directory for your project and cd into it.
 Run `gym init` to create a new gym project.
+This will create a new SQLite database file and a config file in the current directory.
+You must be inside a gym project directory to use most `gym` commands.

 ### Creating New Workouts